Skip to main content

 Pro Tips

-From 30+ years of fiber arts experience
+From hands-on fiber arts use

 • Measure WPI by wrapping your yarn around a ruler for one inch.
 Do not overlap wraps or leave visible gaps between them.
 The wraps should sit side by side, just touching.